Estimating Cross-validatory Predictive P-values with Integrated Importance Sampling for Disease Mapping Models: Methods for Computing Predictive P-values

-The posterior checking uses $y_{i}\obs$ twice: it is used in obtaining a posterior predictive distribution~\eqref{eqn:postpredy1} of $y_{i}$ and also used to test the goodness of~\eqref{eqn:postpredy1} which itself contains information from $y_{i}\obs$.
-This double-use will introduce so-called optimistic bias, which means that the $y_{i}\obs$ appeares better predictable by the model.
-The consequence is that posterior checking p-values are concentrated around 0.5 rather than uniformly distributed on the interval (0,1); see \citet{gelman2013two}.
+Posterior predictive checking uses the dataset twice: $y_{i}\obs$ is used to obtain the posterior predictive distribution~\eqref{eqn:postpredy1} of $y_{i}$, and is also used to test the goodness of~\eqref{eqn:postpredy1} which itself contains information from $y_{i}\obs$.
+Using the dataset twice will introduce so-called optimistic bias in the predictive p-values, which means that the $y_{i}\obs$ appears better predictable by the model than it actually does.
+The consequence of this optimistic bias is that the posterior predictive p-values are concentrated around 0.5 rather than uniformly distributed on the interval (0,1).
+This conservatism may not pose a serious problem if we only use the predictive p-values for discovering systematic discrepancies between a model and the dataset.
+However, when we use the predictive p-values to also check the goodness of fit of a model, an inadequate model may appear to be a good fit due to conservatism; additionally, there is not a well-calibrated reference distribution to compare the predictive p-values against.
+When we use the posterior predictive p-values for identifying divergent regions, the observation in the tails of LOOCV predictive distribution (for which the observation itself is removed) may appear very compatible to the model.
 An appropriate method should have different datasets for obtaining a predictive distribution and for testing the predictive distribution.
 Cross-validatory methods separate a dataset into two parts for these two different purposes.